Pengiran Abu Bakar: Death

 Pengiran Abu Bakar died at the age of 78 on 11 June 1985.
-He was survived by his wife, eight children, 32 grandchildren and 12 great grandchildren.
+He was survived by his wife, eight children, 32 grandchildren and 12 great-grandchildren.
 His body returned to his residence at Kampong Sungai Tilong.
 He was laid to rest at the Kianggeh Muslim Cemetery in Bandar Seri Begawan.

 Personal life

-Pengiran Abu Bakar had a son, Pengiran Lela Cheteria Sahibun Najabah Pengiran Anak Haji Abdul Aziz, who later became the prince consort to Princess Masna Bolkiah, the younger sister of Sultan Hassanal Bolkiah.
+Pengiran Abu Bakar had a son, Pengiran Lela Cheteria Sahibun Najabah Pengiran Anak Haji Abdul Aziz, who later became the prince consort to Princess Masna, the younger sister of Sultan Hassanal Bolkiah.
 Another of his sons, Pengiran Lela Perkasa Pengiran Mohammad Said, was a member of the Cheteria.
 He also had several other children, including Pengiran Zuliana, Pengiran Aisah, and Pengiran Salmah.